Jo Armstead: Life and career

 After Ashford and Simpson joined Motown, Armstead moved to Chicago in 1967 with her husband, record producer Mel Collins, and formed Giant Productions.
 The Giant label released her single "I Feel An Urge Coming On" which, although not successful at the time, later became a favorite with Northern soul audiences in the UK.
 Two of her follow-up records, "A Stone Good Lover" and "I've Been Turned On", both made the R&B chart in 1968.

 Armstead returned to New York after her marriage deteriorated and continued as a singer and writer of commercials.
 She was a backing vocalist on Bob Dylan's 1971 single "George Jackson", and sang backing vocals on Roberta Flack's album Quiet Fire (1971).
-Armstead had a role in Melvin Van Peebles' musical film, Don't Play Us Cheap, and it's stage play adaptation on Broadway.
+Armstead had a role in the 1972 Broadway production of Melvin Van Peebles' musical, Don't Play Us Cheap, and its 1973 film adaptation.
 In the early 1970s, she signed to the Gospel Truth label, an offshoot of Stax, and recorded several singles as Joshie Jo Armstead, of which the most successful was "Stumblin' Blocks, Steppin' Stones" in 1974.
 She also sang as a backing singer for Stax.
 After Stax Records collapsed, Armstead continued to write songs through her own publishing company, and also worked as a fashion designer.
 She provided vocals for four titles on the 1977 Burt Bacharach LP Futures.
 In the 1980s, after returning to Chicago, Armstead had a spell managing a boxer, Alfonso Ratliff.
 She recorded for her own Prairie Rose Records in the 1990s.

 Armstead was a 2006 STAR (Special Thanks And Recognition) honoree, awarded by the Metro New York Chapter of the Jackson State University Alumni Association.

 A version of Armstead's song "I Feel An Urge Coming On," performed by Nick Waterhouse, has been used in the television soundtracks of CW shows Riverdale and Black Lightning.